Last updated: January 25, 2020

 The first thing is that you must keep the puppies warm.
 Newborn puppies cuddle next to each other and their mother for warmth.
 They can’t regulate their body temperature very well, so use a heating pad or a hot water bottle wrapped in a towel.
 The temperature in the nest should be around 90 degrees Fahrenheit during the first week, and it should be kept around 70-80 degrees until the puppies are about two-and-a-half-month-old.

-Then the next problem raises its ugly head – what to feed a newborn puppy without a mother?
-Fortunately, people have come up with an easy solution – a puppy milk replacement formula.
 Veterinarians don’t recommend giving a newborn puppy cow’s milk unless it’s an emergency.
-To feed the puppy, you’ll need a special pet bottle with a nipple.
-You can find them in any pet store.
-You can also use a syringe.
+To feed the puppy, you’ll need a special pet bottle with a nipple or a syringe.
+You can find some really good pet bottles with a nipple on Amazon.

-- Prepare the formula by following the instruction on the package.
+- Prepare the milk replacement formula by following the instruction on the package.

 - Wait for the formula to cool down to room temperature.